Pre-commit Hooks Setup for Python Static Analysis

 Environment drift causes false positives during rollout.
 Run pre-commit run --show-diff-on-failure to map violations to exact code changes.
 This output clarifies whether failures stem from local state or actual type errors.

-Use SKIP=hook_id for temporary bypass during emergency merges.
+Use SKIP=hook_id pre-commit run for temporary bypass during emergency merges.
 Document all bypasses in pull request descriptions.
 Profile execution latency with time pre-commit run --all-files to identify bottlenecks.

 Transition from advisory to blocking mode using Automating pre-commit type validation workflows.
 Gradual enforcement reduces merge conflicts.
 Monitor violation trends before raising strictness thresholds.